ashwinkumar12345/ethereum-app1/README.md

        module.exports = solc.compile(source, 1).contracts[':Inbox'];

 <a name="testingarchitecture"></a>
-> ## Testing Architecture
+> ## Testing architecture

-- You need to now take the bytecode from the Solidity compiler and deploy it to a local test Ethereum N/W
+You need to now take the bytecode from the Solidity compiler and deploy it to a local test Ethereum network.
-- The local test N/W is created by a library called Ganache
+The local test network is created by a library called Ganache.
-- You need to take the ABI and feed it to web3
-- web3 is the portal into the test Ethereum N/W
+You need to take the ABI and feed it to web3. web3 is the portal into the test Ethereum network.

 <a name="installingtestingmodules"></a>
 > ## Installing Testing Modules

-- Open your terminal in the Inbox directory
+Open your terminal in the Inbox directory:

        npm install --save mocha ganache-cli web3@1.0.0-beta.35

-- Open the `Inbox.test.js` file and import the following:
+Open the `Inbox.test.js` file and import the following:

        const assert = require('assert');
        const ganache = require('ganache-cli');